mikeroyal/Asus-ROG-Ally-Guide/Games and Software/Operating Systems.md

 ## MacOS

-[Docker OSX](https://github.com/sickcodes/Docker-OSX) is a tool that lets you run macOS VM in a Docker container atnear native OSX-KVM in Docker with X11 Forwarding.
+[Docker OSX](https://github.com/sickcodes/Docker-OSX) is a tool that lets you run macOS VM in a Docker container at near native OSX-KVM in Docker with X11 Forwarding.
 This project is developed and mantained by [sickcodes](https://github.com/sickcodes).

  * [Docker-OSX on Docker Hub](https://hub.docker.com/r/sickcodes/docker-osx)